calaldees/KaraKara/README.md

   * Can be controlled via hotkeys or remotely with websockets
     * `s` skip
     * `enter` play
+    * `escape` stop
+    * `left` seek backwards
+    * `right` seek forwards
+    * `space` pause
   * Automatically updates track list when the queue is changed.
-  * Queue order is obscured passed a configurable time
+  * Queue order is obscured past a configurable time
 * admindashboard
-  * Logstash data importer for json event logs from `website`
+  * Logstash data importer for event logs from the other containers
-  * HTML5/js app to visulise event data from elasticsearch
+  * HTML5/js app to visualise event data from elasticsearch